zicameau/dailyProgrammerPostingAndFormatting/README.md

 2) Submit the solution to the reddit post using the reddit api.

 How to use:
-	\nrun reddit_access.py from the command line like so:
+	run reddit_access.py from the command line like so:
-	\n$ python reddit_access.py
+	$ python reddit_access.py
-	\nthen the program will take care of the rest!
+	then the program will take care of the rest!
 Pay attention though, as it will ask for some details.